-Kevork Horissian was appointed Director of Institutional Research and Planning in July 2012.
-He provides Bucknell leadership with the information required to support institutional planning, policy formation, and decision making; coordinates and develops reports for the College community as well as regional, state and federal audiences; participates in strategic and operational planning, supporting academic and administrative program review through institutional research and institutional effectiveness; and supports Bucknell’s MSCHE accreditation efforts.
+Kevork Horissian joined Bucknell in July 2012.
+In his role of Assistant Provost of Institutional Research & Assessment, he provides the College's leadership with the information required to support institutional planning, policy formation, and decision making; Coordinates and develops reports for the College community as well as regional, state and federal audiences; Participates in strategic and operational planning, supporting academic and administrative program review through institutional research and institutional effectiveness; and supports Bucknell's MSCHE accreditation efforts.

 Kevork has spent the past 10 years at Emory and Henry College in Virginia, where he has served as the college's Director of Institutional Research and Institutional Effectiveness.
 In this role, Kevork oversaw all institutional assessment and research activities and implemented campus-wide assessment and program-review practices, which advanced the college's accreditation efforts and strategic planning initiatives.